ExaChem/exachem/docs/user_guide/basic_options.rst

 TASK Options
 ~~~~~~~~~~~~

 The **TASK** block of the input file specifies the method to run.
-Only a single task can be specified at once.
+Only a single task can be enabled at once.
 The supported task options are shown below.

 .. code-block:: json